mulderp/mulderp.github.com/_posts/2014-02-05-Exploring-Graphs-With-Neography.md

 title: Exploring Graphs with Neography
 tags: graph database
 ---
 Working with graphs requires at least two things: Importing graph data and 'traversing' the graph.
-Yet, when working with Neo4J and Ruby, we also need some Ruby gem to connect to a graph engine.
+When connecting to Neo4J from Ruby, we also need some Ruby gem to talk to the graph engine.
 As Alberto Perdomo from [GrapheneDB](http://www.graphenedb.com/) pointed out, it is practical to start development in Ruby for graphs with [Neography](https://github.com/maxdemarzi/neography) by [Max de Marzi](https://twitter.com/maxdemarzi).

 What do we need?

 First, I thought that I needed to run [JRuby](http://jruby.org/) - since Neo4J is Java, but since Neography is just a basic REST client, this is not stricly required.
-Yet, if you want to try JRuby, now might be a good moment with:

-    rbenv-install jruby-1.7.4

 We can install Neography by adding this line to Gemfile:

     gem 'neography'

 Once, Neography is installed, we must setup our configs.
-When you work with a graph instance at GrapheneDB, this will look like:
+When you work with a graph instance at [GrapheneDB](http://www.graphenedb.com/), this will look like:

 <pre>
 Neography.configure do |config|